 Comstock later told a story about the matter that was an artistic piece of lying.
-He said in his account of the strike: “I had owned the greater part of Gold Hill and had given the prospectors working there their claims.
-O’Riley and McLaughlin were working for me at Ophir, and when they struck the gold I caved in the cut and went ahead to organize my company.
+In his account of the strike, he said, “I had owned the greater part of Gold Hill and had given the prospectors working there their claims.
+O’Riley and McLaughlin were working for me at Ophir, and when they struck the gold, I caved in the cut and went ahead to organize my company.
 I then opened the Comstock Lode.”

 The little drama, as it really was played, was very simple.
 Comstock, one of the most ignorant and bombastic of men, managed by loud talk and pure “gall” to make himself the most important personage in the camp when the extent of the strike began to be realized.
-He had never, in truth, found anything, but he claimed everything in sight.
-In a few weeks when miners came from all points, the big man of the new bonanza appeared to be Comstock.
+He never had, in truth, found anything, but he claimed everything in sight.
+In a few weeks, when miners came from all points, the big man of the new bonanza appeared to be Comstock.

-Comstock was wildly avaricious when mining, and as wildly extravagant with his gold when it was obtained.
+Comstock was wildly avaricious when mining and as wildly extravagant with his gold when it was obtained.
 He bought whatever his fancy dictated and gave it away the next moment.
-His only pleasure seemed to be spending money like water, and most of his companions were like him in that respect.
+His only pleasure seemed to be spending money like water; most of his companions were like him in that respect.